 Managing administrative staff and chasing down payments can be a big job for a hospital system or other healthcare practice.
 Their primary concern is patient care and often don’t want to use (or can’t spare) the resources it takes to effectively manage late paying patients.

 This is why many turn to debt recovery professionals to help manage the revenue cycle.
 This collaboration helps healthcare clients settle as many accounts as possible before they turn into bad debt.

 “There may be opportunities for companies to re-envision typical collection services to be earlier in the revenue life cycle and to be more in the nature of risk or loss prevention,” says Leslie Bender, Senior Attorney and Health Privacy Expert.

 “For example, particularly as state legislatures propose laws that delay when medical accounts can either be placed for collections or be credit reported – there may be opportunities to reach out to consumers via those folks who were traditional collection agencies to see what call center or customer service activities could be conducted to prevent losses.”

 What is Early Out Collection?

-The basic elements of early out collection are often the same, no matter the clients.
-Pre collection usually contains the following elements:
+The basic elements of early out billing are often the same, no matter the clients.
+Pre-collection usually contains the following elements: